 Where is UODL situated?

 As already mentioned, UODL is part of North-West University.
 Our offices are situated on the Potchefstroom campus from where it serves the entire country as well as Namibia.
 There is a call centre you can phone (018 2855900) and an email address (DistancePotch@nwu.ac.za) to assist with any problems and questions.
 Classes are presented at 65 learner support centres at scheduled times.
-A list of learner support centres are available on our website.
+A list of learner support centres is available on our website.

 How does it work?

-In the times we are living in, OUDL is a great option to study at your own time, your own pace and in the comfort of your own home.
+In the times we are living in, OUDL is a great option to study at your own time, at your own pace and in the comfort of your own home.
 It is also offered at a price that you can afford.
 If this triggered your curiosity, click on this link http://ow.ly/CAqC30kk85O and complete the form.
 One of our marketers will contact you.
-Alternatively you can go to our website at distance.nwu.ac.za for more information or to our Facebook page.
+Alternatively, you can go to our website at distance.nwu.ac.za for more information or to our Facebook page.